jenkinsci/subversion-plugin/docs/kerberos-auth.md

 - A domain account that has access to your Subversion server/repository.
 - On Linux a Kerberos V5 installation and configuration.
 Only the MIT Kerberos has been tested.
-- For a Java 8 JRE the JCE must be enabled - details below.
+- For Java 8 the JCE must be enabled - details below.
+For newer releases this is not necessary.
 - For tests a native Subversion client is recommended.

 # Configure the JRE with Java Cryptography Extension (JCE)